 You Can Do This >

-About 25 years ago friends of David Hirsch's wife gave him the plaque pictured above.
+About 33 years ago friends of David Hirsch's wife gave Hirsch the plaque pictured above.

 At first Hirsch did not know what to make of it.
 Einstein, Freud, Franklin.
 Must be a list of smart people.
 Then Hirsch happily noticed who was listed fifth.
 A few seconds later Hirsch's mood changed.
 Why was he only fifth?
 Then his mood changed again when he realized he was the only living person on the list.
 It's great to be five, while you're still alive!